JargonInc/jargon-sdk-nodejs/packages/alexa-skill-sdk/README.md

 content for (e.g., "en-US.json").

 ### Switch over to the Jargon response builder
-In your skill handlers access the Jargon reponse builder via one of the following methods:
+In your skill handlers access the Jargon response builder via one of the following methods:
 * `handlerInput.jrb`
 * `handlerInput.jargonResponseBuilder`
 * `handlerInput.attributesManager.getRequestAttributes().jrb`